 Subscriptions include 10 packets, one for each month/theme of the year.

-To give you a better sense of what these packeys entail, click here to download and explore September's packet on Expectation and Faith.
+CHECK OUT A SAMPLE: To give you a better sense of what these packets entail, click here to download and explore September's packet on Expectation and Faith.

 Purchase by clicking on the button below...